robontics2021/robontics2021.github.io/_pages/programme.md

 For people participating online, the zoom connection details are

 https://scientificnet.zoom.us/j/94023487142pwd=c0NYMTVYSllNK0p6Sy9TcGhHVWNHdz09

 ID meeting: 940 2348 7142

 Passcode: 298563

 There is also a DISCORD

 https://discord.gg/He8PcRZu

-Where we have the #knowledge-acquisition to use to our liking.
+Where we have the #knowledge-acquisition channel to use to our liking.

 The physical location of the workshop will likely be room F6, on the sixth floor of the F-building of the Free University of Bozen-Bolzano.
 The entrance is at Piazza Università, 1, 39100 Bolzano BZ.
 Note that you may be asked for proof of full vaccination and required to show the conference tag at the entrance.